 Simply massage the undiluted oil into scars or mix it with a squeeze of lemon juice to treat areas of hyperpigmentation, where the skin has darkened due to scarring.

-Olive oil may also be used to prevent or treat stretch marks, although studies on its effectiveness have found mixed results.
+Olive oil may also be used to prevent or treat stretch marks, although

 Although some studies have shown that olive oil has skin benefits, others suggest it is not the best option for everyone.